Trixinity/Trixinity/README.md

 - 💻 I’m currently searching for a junior developer job.
 - 🌱 I’m currently studying at the [`Eindhoven University of Technology`] for a bachelor Computer Science and Engineering.
 - 😄 Pronouns: No preference but officially he/him.
-- ⚡ Fun fact: I like Formula one and competitive shooters a lot.
+- ⚡ Fun fact: I like Formula One and competitive shooters a lot.
 Also streetwear and cars.

 #### 💬 Programming languages I know